ejhasler/cs-ntnu/README.md

 Go to the [README.me]() file for more information about the work/project.

+#### Learning Web Design

+Working with the basics of HTML, CSS, JavaScript, and Web Graphics.

+Go to the [README.me]() file for more information about the work

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Application Development - IDATA 2306